lwcorp/lwmenu/README.md

 This presents a (multilingual) menu based on an  **autorun.inf** file in the same folder.
 One of the menu's options is to edit this file and thus control the menu.

-Various menu button examples are included in the download.
+The program includes a sample menu with various button configurations.

 ### Special use cases
-One user uses especially developed a way to mass deploy the launcher in various PCs that serve as a **payment (POS) terminal** <sup>([see Wikipedia](https://en.wikipedia.org/wiki/Payment_terminal))</sup> - their method was graciously [detailed here](https://github.com/lwcorp/lwmenu/discussions/10).
+One user especially developed a way to mass deploy the launcher in various PCs that serve as a **payment (POS) terminal** <sup>([see Wikipedia](https://en.wikipedia.org/wiki/Payment_terminal))</sup> - their method was graciously [detailed here](https://github.com/lwcorp/lwmenu/discussions/10).
 <br />If you made a special case too, please do [show and tell](https://github.com/lwcorp/lwmenu/discussions/categories/show-and-tell)!

 ### Advanced use